GoblinArchives/LiminalHorror/SRD3/rituals.md

 48. **Entropy:** Your current situation gets catastrophically worse in the most chaotic manner currently possible.
 49. **Ascension:** An elaborate process, transforming a human into the embodiment of a Dead God.
 Once completed, the transformation is permanent.
 The form taken is dependent on which entity is invoked.
 50. **Vice-Versa:** Swap bodies with another individual.
 You maintain a psychic link for the duration.
 If one of you dies when the Ritual is active, you both die.
+51. **Blood Bind:** Your fate is linked to that of another for the Ritual’s duration.
+Any effect, positive or negative, that is done to you also happens to the bound individual.
+52. **Burst:** Triple the speed of movement of a target for the duration.
+53. **Channel Horror:** Bind yourself to a creature beyond the veil, gaining some of its power.
+Add d6 to an Attribute for the duration.
+The connection goes both ways.
+54. **Chill Out:** Freeze a small body of water by touching it.
+Ice growth slowly spreads from the point of contact.
+55. **Create Artifact:** Permanently embed a Ritual into an object to create a Resonant Artifact.
+The process takes d6 hours.
+After which, make a CTRL Save.
+On failure, the attempt fails.
+The original source of the Ritual is destroyed regardless of the result.
+56. **Deadbolt:** Prevent a door from being opened from nearly all means beyond significant damage or another Ritual for the duration.
+57. **Dread:** Cause a target to feel an intense amount of apprehension and anxiety, disrupting concentration and making rational thought difficult for the duration.
+The target must be susceptible to these emotions for the Ritual to work as intended.
+58. **Edema:** Fill a target’s lungs with fluid.
+The target takes d4 damage every round until they can pass a STR Save to expel the fluid.
+59. **Elemental Ball:** Shoot a ball of elemental energy (fire, acid, electricity, etc) that explodes on impact. (d6, blast)
+60. **Enlarge:** A target you are in contact with doubles in size for the duration or as long as contact is maintained.
+61. **Flash:** Create a blinding burst of light.
+62. **Fruiting:** Create a bloom of mushrooms that erupt from a single point.
+63. **Fog:** A thick fog emits from your pores, enough to fill a small room.
+64. **Forge:** Imbue a talisman with energy that can weaken and repel minor otherworldly creatures.
+66. **Gorgon's Embrace:** Touching an object turns it to stone.
+For small objects, the process takes seconds.
+For living creatures, the process takes d6 minutes.
+To resist the transformation the target can make an initial STR Save, followed by an additional Save each minute until hardened.
+67. **Hoodwink Horror:** Target horror makes a CTRL save or treats you as an ally.
+68. **Knock:** Open any simple lock.
+Accompanied by a loud knocking noise.
+69. **Mend:** Extract the lifeforce of another living entity to restore d4 STR to a target.
+70. **Miniaturize:** A target you are in contact with decreases in size by half for the duration or as long as contact is maintained.
+71. **Paracusia:** Generate a resonant frequency.
+Everyone within earshot hears an auditory hallucination that you control.
+72. **Reach:** Temporarily transform your arms into twisting tentacles, doubling your reach and allowing you to take two actions simultaneously.
+Any ally that directly witnesses this transformation takes 1 Stress.
+73. **Refract:** Creates a minor illusion that is convincing from afar, but falls apart upon close inspection.
+74. **Scry:** Reveal a clue, omen, or portent of the future.
+75. **Sculpt:** Mold and shape small amounts of non-living material.
+76. **Shapeshift:** Transform your body into a hybrid of human and animal.
+Your actions and instincts are altered based upon the chosen animal.
+77. **Shield:** Create an 8’x8’ opaque barrier for d6 minutes.
+The barrier blocks fast moving kinetic energy, but can be passed through if moving slowly.
+78. **Sleep:** Lull a target into a light slumber.
+79. **Staining Mark:** You place a mark on an object or being.
+For the Ritual’s duration, you can see their location, across any distance or space.
+80. **Stasis:** Create a sphere up to 12ft in diameter where the passage of time halts for the duration.
+81. **Tip-Toe:** All sound in your vicinity is muffled for the Ritual’s duration.
+82. **Truth:** Compel an individual to answer up to d4 yes/no questions truthfully.
+83. **Ward:** Sanctify a threshold or barrier to prevent certain otherworldly entities from crossing.
+84. **Weather Witching:** Connect with the flow of the environment to manifest your will upon the weather.

 ---
 Next Section: [Creating Horrors](https://liminalhorrorrpg.com/srd-creating-horrors/)